openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 - Component Repository

 If the flow is using global connectors, then they need to be started before.
-Non global connectors are started automatically by the Component Orchestrator
+Non global connectors are started automatically by the Orchestrator

 ## Flow based deployment with ID-linking

-For using the ID-Linking functionalities all the aforementioned services are required and additionally the following:

-- Data hub

 ## Hub & Spoke

+The Hub & Spoke approach may be useful when you have scenarios in which you want to synchronize a shared data set among a large number of applications at once.
+Rather than requiring you to manually set up and run flows between every single involved application, it offers you an automated functionality to define a network of connected applications and have the necessary flows created and started automatically.
+As a rule of thumb, the Hub & Spoke approach can be useful if you regularly want to synchronise a given data set between more than three applications.
+For synchronizations between fewer applications, traditional single directional flows generally offer you the same functionality at lesser overhead.

+Required Services:

+- As Basic Flow Deployment
+- Data Hub
+- Dispatcher Service